keiane/Web-Portfolio/README.md

 ### Changed
 - Switched from a static horizontal navbar to a responsive mobile-friendly navbar with toggler support.
 - Switched from blue and yellow theme to warm/neutral color pallete.
-- Switched hosting provider from deployment on Render to deployment on Porkbun for domain and hosting management.
-Also due to unsolvable account and payment issues on Render's side.
+- Switched hosting provider from deployment on Cloudflare to deployment on Porkbun for domain and hosting management.
+Also due to unsolvable account and payment issues on Cloudflare's side.
 - Updated and more recent portrait
 - Updated biography